Recent Texas Supreme Court Ruling and Its Effect on Non-Parent Standing in Custody Matters

 Contact A Custody Lawyer Today

 If you have questions about non-parent custody whether it be pursuing non-parent custody or defending against a petition for non-parent custody, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 318-3075 or completing our online form.
-We have offices in Angleton, Webster/Clear Lake, and Pearland.
+We have offices in Angleton, League City/Clear Lake, and Pearland.